 Doctoral students in a myriad of programs at UC Davis - engineering, physical sciences, agricultural and biological sciences, as well as the arts, humanities and social sciences - are united by the common thread of facing the qualifying exam.
 For many graduate students this is one of the most uncertain, stressful, and time consuming aspects of their graduate education.
 This exam may include a written component in addition to the oral component and follows a format according to the specific requirement of the graduate program.

-Although the content and structure of qualifying examinations varies widely by discipline, this information focuses on universal "strategies for success" that will be valuable to graduate students in all departments.
+Although the content and structure of qualifying examinations varies by discipline, this information focuses on universal "strategies for success" that will be valuable to graduate students in all departments.
 This information will help to demystify the qualifying exam, and empower graduate students with the skills and strategies to feel confident and prepared when the time comes for their exam.
-In addition, this information is a resource for graduate student advisors to better achieve their mentoring goals.
+In addition, this information is a resource for graduate student advisers to better achieve their mentoring goals.